strifel/githubYearCommits/README.md

 You can force reload by going to `/force` path(can be disabled) Admin can force reload even if disabled
 You can click on count and hover over another to see percentage.
+You can change path to sqlite database by changing `GYC_DATABASE` environmental variable
 ## License
 On 26th Juli 2018 this is on MIT License.
 ## Special Thanks